-1. Floral Dresses are a Natural Choice
+1. Floral Prints are a Natural Choice

 2. Lace is Lovely

-3. Pastels are Pretty
+3. Pastels & Cheery Brights are Garden-like

 Do you have other ideas for backyard or garden guest wedding attire?
 Let me know.
-Or maybe you need ideas what to wear other types of weddings.
+Or maybe you need ideas on what to wear other types of weddings.
 Here are some suggestions.